razorpay/metro/.github/pull_request_template.md

 - [ ] Test A
 - [ ] Test B

+## Screenshots:
+Include a screenshot of the changes, if applicable.

+# Checklist Exception

+- [ ] My change doesn't require the below checklist to be updated.

 # Checklist:

 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added unit tests that prove my fix is effective or that my feature works (if applicable)
+- [ ] I have added integration tests for the new feature (if applicable)
+- [ ] I have manually tested my code to the best of my abilities.